Table of Contents

 Triple DES Encryption

-Triple DES was designed to replace the original Data Encryption Standard (DES) algorithm, which hackers learned to defeat with ease.
+Triple DES was designed to replace the original Data Encryption Standard (DES) algorithm, which hackers easily defeated.
 At one time, Triple DES was the recommended standard and the most widely used symmetric algorithm in the industry.

 Triple DES uses three individual keys with 56 bits each.
-The total key length adds up to 168 bits, but experts say that 112-bits in key strength is more like it.
+The total key length adds up to 168 bits, but experts say 112 bits in key strength is more like it.

 Though it is slowly being phased out, Triple DES is still a dependable hardware encryption solution for financial services and other industries.

 RSA is a public-key encryption algorithm and the standard for encrypting data sent over the internet.
-It also happens to be one of the methods used in PGP and GPG programmes.
+It is also one of the methods used in PGP (Pretty Good Privacy) and GPG (GNU Privacy Guard) programmes.

 Unlike Triple DES, RSA is considered an asymmetric encryption algorithm because it uses a pair of keys.
-The public key is used to encrypt a message and a private key to decrypt it.
+The public key encrypts a message, and a private key decrypts it.
 It takes attackers quite a bit of time and processing power to break this encryption code.

 Advanced Encryption Standards (AES)